Is B&Q open today? These 126 branches are. Opening times plus Click & Collect and online delivery updates

 In the meantime, the B&Q website says that "Diy.com will be our primary store, giving customers access to a range of essential products".
 B&Q says "This means we can keep supplies open and give our customers the best possible service to ensure their homes are safe, warm and in working order."

-While most stores remain closed for browsing and purchasing, you can order online and opt for home delivery or Click & Collect.
+That means that you can order online and opt for home delivery or Click & Collect.
 For the latter, you should be aware that the Click & Collect range is "limited" which, B&Q says, ensures "we do everything we can to limit unnecessary purchases and ensure our customers and colleagues are protected from needless contact."

-If you do use Click & Collect for your local store, items can be picked up from an allocated parking zone where the product will be brought to you or your car.

-B&Q says it is working on its home delivery service to enable it to provide a fuller product range than Click & Collect.
+More on the Click & Collect range, and how Click & Collect is current working, is below.

 - Is Argos open today?